Hale Irwin: Professional career

-After his victory in the 1985 Memorial Tournament, Irwin had occasional top-10 finishes in tournaments for the rest of the 1980s, but he did not have a further official PGA Tour win until an incredible year in 1990, which was capped by his third U.S. Open victory.
+After his victory in the 1985 Memorial Tournament, Irwin had occasional top-10 finishes in tournaments for the remainder of the decade but he did not have a further official PGA Tour win until an incredible year in 1990, which was capped by his third U.S. Open victory.
 In a remarkable tournament, Irwin holed an improbable 45 ft birdie putt on the 72nd hole to join a playoff against fellow American Mike Donald.
 In the 18-hole Monday playoff, Donald was two shots ahead of Irwin with three holes to play.
 Donald missed a 15-foot par putt on the 18th which would have given him victory.
 Both men shot rounds of 74 in the playoff and Irwin won the title with a birdie on the first sudden-death playoff hole.
 After becoming the oldest ever U.S. Open champion at the age of 45, winning his first PGA Tour event for five years, Irwin was gracious in victory.
 He said of his playoff opponent Mike Donald: "God bless him.
 I almost wish he had won."

-Somewhat remarkably, after his 1990 U.S. Open triumph Irwin won the Buick Classic the following week, becoming the first man since Billy Casper in 1966 to win a PGA Tour event the week after gaining the U.S. Open title.
+The following week, Irwin won the Buick Classic.

 During his career, Irwin won professional tournaments on all six continents on which golf is played: Africa, Australia, Asia, Europe, North America and South America.
 Irwin played on five Ryder Cup teams: 1975, 1977, 1979, 1981, and 1991.
 He was inducted into the World Golf Hall of Fame in 1992.

+Irwin's final PGA Tour win was at the 1994 MCI Heritage Golf Classic.
+This win at the age of nearly 49 made him one of the oldest winners in Tour history.
+Overall, he won prize money of just under six million dollars in his career.

 Former U.S. Open champion and television analyst Ken Venturi said of Irwin: "Aesthetically and technically, Hale stands at the ball as well as any player I've ever seen."